drpatrik/combatris/README.md

 An modern C++11/14/17 implementation of Tetris.
 The game uses the following settings and rules:

+Combatris has been tested and works under Windows 10 (x64 only) and OSX High Sierra.
+Linux should work both has not been tested.

 Feature | Support
 --- | ------
 Hold Piece | Yes